yikwun/jekyll-now/projects.md

 An overview of each project that I have completed throughout my education and a link to the corresponding repository on GitHub.
 I intend to include some of my side projects that I have been working on once they are complete!
 Links to my professional work for Shew Properties can be obtained by contacting me directly.

-### Games, Drawing, Manipulation, and Media
+## Games, Drawing, Manipulation, and Media

-## heading 2
-#### heading 4
+#### Snake

-Snake - a classic game originating in 1976 from Blockade is re-envisioned on the XWindows System, coded on C++98.
+A classic game originating in 1976 from Blockade is re-envisioned on the XWindows System, coded on C++98.

 ![_config.yml]({{ site.baseurl }}/images/snake.png)